Architectural Overview of Managed Electronic Commerce

 ICI's eCommerce environment provides an unrestricted retail presence to virtual storeowners, where company size no longer matters, nor is it readily apparent.
 Moreover, our approach projects the same component-based, reusable software technology gains into the electronic-enabled marketplace, thereby transcending the commonly held "packetized" view currently in vogue today.
 Such a strategy leads to dynamically negotiated business deals, which could also be described as virtually instantaneous nodal network optimization, where the nodes represent each of the e-commerce players.

-The Foundation Underlying the Architecture As mentioned previously, the system supports management of electronic commerce in two dimensions.
+As mentioned previously, the system supports management of electronic commerce in two dimensions.
 First, enterprise management tools monitor and manage the tools.
 Second, the electronic commerce processes are themselves managed, with the goal of achieving optimal execution of electronic commerce tasks.

-Clusters The platform-independent system components operate in a highly distributed environment connected via local- and wide-area networks.
+The platform-independent system components operate in a highly distributed environment connected via local- and wide-area networks.
 Clusters exchange information to perform tasks, carry out those tasks autonomously and in parallel, and then exchange results that can serve as input for other tasks.
 The system replicates the basic building block, the cluster, to support many concurrent requests.
 A small collection of clusters, typically interconnected using a high-speed network, is called a Community.
 The collection of all clusters is called the Society.
 To be a member of the Society means that a cluster correctly implements the interfaces defined by the architecture, both the syntactic syntax and dynamic behavior.
 Clusters can be configured independently to accomplish diverse tasks by integrating custom support for those specialized tasks.
 The architecture provides for customization by encouraging dynamic loading of "plug-ins," where a plug-in is a service smaller than a cluster that extends the cluster capabilities.

 An important system design requirement is to produce a common system for all facets of electronic commerce operations: planning, execution, training, and operations, from fixed or mobile locations.
 The system operates in the same way, and presents the same interfaces to users in all of these environments.